Cropped-Logo

 Why create a personality?

-Creating personas is an essential step in a digital marketing strategy to drive results: we create personas to send the right message to the right people, and thus increase the chances of success.
+Personas creation is an essential step in a digital marketing strategy to conduct results: we create personas to send the right message to the right people, and thus increase the hypotheses of success.

-Without a defined persona, in some cases your strategy can get lost and you may find yourself speaking Portuguese to those who only understand Greek.
-Or promoting cuts of meat to vegetarians.
-Or offering a product designed for class A to class C. There are many examples!
+Without a definite person, in some cases your strategy may be lost and can be speaking Portuguese to those who only understand Greek.
+Or promote beef cuts to vegetarians.
+Or offer a product designed for class A to class C. There are many examples!

-We list some reasons that prove the importance of creating personas for your business:
+We have listed some reasons that prove the importance of creating personas for your business:

 • Determine the type of content you need to achieve your goals;